Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

     There should be 2 files in this folder already, called `Constants.xs` and `xs.txt`.
 In here, create a new file with any name ending with `.xs`.
 For example, the file can be called `filename.xs`

+    !!! warning "default0.xs"
-    Note 1: There may be an additional file called `default0.xs`.
+        There may be an additional file called `default0.xs`.
 Never write code in this file as this is a temporary file and can be overwritten by the game.

-    Note 2: Additionally, the file `Constants.xs` contains a list of constants that can be used in any XS Script.
+    The file `Constants.xs` contains a list of constants that can be used in any XS Script directly, by their name.

-    Note 3: A VSC Extension for syntax highlighting and code auto completion for AoE XS Scripting can be found [here](https://marketplace.visualstudio.com/items?itemName=Divy.vscode-xs)
+    A VSC Extension for syntax highlighting and code auto completion for AoE XS Scripting can be found [here](https://marketplace.visualstudio.com/items?itemName=Divy.vscode-xs)

 2. To begin with using XS, write this basic code in the file: